NeuralSens: Sensitivity Analysis of Neural Networks: Further examples and comparison with other methods

 \subsection{Multilayer perceptron for regression}

-The \code{Boston} dataset from \pkg{MASS} (\cite{ripley_mass_2019}) package is used to train a \code{nnet} (\cite{nnet}) model.
-This dataset contains information collected by the U.S. Census Service concerning housing in the area of Boston Mass (run \code{?MASS::Boston} to obtain more information about the dataset).
+The \code{Boston} dataset from the \pkg{MASS} (\cite{ripley_mass_2019}) package is used to train an \code{nnet} (\cite{nnet}) model.
+This dataset contains information collected by the U.S. Census Service on housing in the suburbs of Boston (run \code{?MASS::Boston} to obtain more information about the dataset).